andraugust/andraugust.github.io/quantum-2.md

 $$

-Converting this to continuous space gives
+Converting to continuous space gives

 $$